 *****Start of Change 1*****

-5.1.4 Use case #4: Service discovery
+5.1.4 Use case #4: Reconnaissance

-Editor’s Note: Alignment of the title of the section with the description is FFS.

 5.1.4.1 Description

 Secure communications between NFs and with other NFs and the NEF nodes is essential.
 TLS is specified to secure the transport layer (See 3GPP TS 33.501 [4] sub-clause 9.5, 12.3, 13.1.0).
-When a TLS connection is setup both sides of the TLS connection check to ensure that the certificate is valid and has not been revoked; however, no validation is performed to ensure that the NF setting up the TLS connection is expected to communicate with the NF terminating the TLS connection (e.g., No validation is performed on other parameters e.g. subjectAltName defined in 3GPP 33.310 [6]).
-A compromised NF can setup TLS connections to any number of other entities, collect the TLS certificates of the other NFs and use e.g the nfTypes certificate attribute as defined in 3GPP 33.310 [6] subclause 6.1.3c.3 to determine what service(s) are supported by targetted NF.
+When a TLS connection is setup both sides of the TLS connection check to ensure that the certificate is valid and has not been revoked; however, no validation is performed to ensure that the NF setting up the TLS connection is

+a) expected to communicate with the NF terminating the TLS connection (e.g., No validation is performed on other parameters e.g. subjectAltName defined in 3GPP 33.310 [6]); or

+b) performing API call(s).

+A compromised NF can setup TLS connections to any number of other entities, collect the TLS certificates of the other NFs and use the data gathered at a later date to assist in performing other attacks.

 Not monitoring or collecting data related to successful NF TLS connections can reduce the ability to detect key indicators of potential compromise of NFs.